InfoSecInnovations/concierge/README.md

 copy `.env.example` into a file named `.env` and set the paths to the PDF documents you wish to analyze and a folder on your computer that weaviate will use to store the database.

 Important: only pick on of these to choose your ollama start/setup:
+CPU only use the line below:
+`docker run -d --network concierge -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

+GPU support, use the line below:
-CPU only: `docker run -d --network concierge -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama` GPU support: `docker run -d --network concierge --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`
+`docker run -d --network concierge --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

 ## Usage ##
 `docker compose up` will start the docker container with the vector DB